 Holzheimer Memorial Student Scholarship for Economic Development Planning

-The application for the 2022 Holzheimer Memorial Student Scholarship for Economic Development Planning is now live.
-Although applications for the 2022 scholarship are not due until January 21st, the Committee encourages early submissions.
+The application for the 2023 Holzheimer Memorial Student Scholarship for Economic Development Planning is now closed.

 The submission should speak to planning practitioners about a substantive topic related to economic development.
 We welcome submissions that focus broadly on the topic of economic development, which we define in terms of enhancing community, urban and regional economic prosperity, inclusion and resilience.
 Submissions regarding non-United States cases are permitted, but applicants are strongly encouraged to speak directly to their relevance for the EDD audience, which is predominantly based in the US.

 The winning paper or project will satisfactorily demonstrate the following: topical relevance to economic development practitioners with a clear discussion of why practitioners should care about the findings; soundness of empirical methods; quality writing; and originality and creativity.

 The committee reserves the right to withhold the award should no submissions comply with these criteria.
 The winner will be notified in February and the scholarship will be presented at APA's National Planning Conference on April 1 - 4, 2023.
 The paper will be published on the Economic Development Division website and distributed electronically to EDD members in the News & Views newsletter; the winning author(s) may be asked to revise their submission prior to publication.

 Assistant Professor, Department of Urban and Regional Planning

 Florida State University